Team Channels

 - Important deadlines and team-wide notices

-Channel Permissions
+Channel Permissions and Audiences

 Each channel type has a specific permission model that determines who can post: